Braesemann/FounderPersonalities/README.md

   - R Figures
       - Code reproduces figures 2A and 2B from the main text and extended figures 1A, 1B, 1C, 12, and 16 in the supplement

+### Commonly Asked Questions

+- What are the columns starting with "big5_max" and ending with "percentile" referring to?